lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 This release includes the following known issues:

+* Brand Portal users are not able to publish contribution folder assets to AEM Assets on upgrading to Adobe I/O.

 * Exlude System Renditions option is not working properly while downloading an asset.

 ## Languages {#languages}